What I Think Intelligence Is

 He described three eras of software.
 In 1.0, you tell the machine how: every step, every rule, written by hand.
 In 2.0, you show the machine what: feed it millions of examples and let it find the patterns itself.
 In 3.0, you tell it what you want: it figures out the rest.

-At Tesla, he watched the shift happen in real time.
-Engineers deleting their own code as neural networks learned to drive better than anything they could write by hand.
+At Tesla, he led the shift in real time.
+Driving was supposed to require human judgment.
+But neural networks learned it better than anything engineers could write by hand.
+They started deleting their own code.
 Rules lost.
 Patterns won.

 I looked at my own life through this lens.